PublicGeyserConnect/MinecraftStatusBot/README.md

 `/notify role roleid`
 Specifies the role to ping in the current channel the command is run in.

+## Limitations
+- Bedrock servers do not reveal a player list, so the player list feature is not supported on them.
+- The player list only works on by default on 1.19.x or older servers, or 1.20 or newer servers that have the "hide-online-players" set to false.
+Some servers also use plugins to hide the players list.
+- We wait for two consecutive "server offline" pings before notfying the role that the server is offline to minimize false notifications.
+Unfortunately, false notifications do still happen.

 ## Feedback
 Feature requests and bug reports are welcome.
 On GitHub, you may open an issue, or start a discussion.
 You may also join our Discord, and make use of our suggestions and bug report channels.